Hello, friends!

 What information do I need to register my child for Kindergarten?

-After completing the online registration, you will be invited to an appointment to review your registration documents in your home school.
+After completing the online registration, after January 22nd, your home school will contact you to arrange an in person appointment to review your registration documents.
 During the appointment, we need to review the following documents to complete the registration:

 Proof of Address